-Gifted & Talented Program Overview
+Gifted & Talented Services

 The goal of Alief's gifted program is to meet the diverse needs of gifted learners by providing differentiated instruction and opportunities for students to elaborate, think originally, think flexibly, and produce new ideas as they become self-directed learners who are competent in thinking, research, and communications.
 Services provided to staff, students, and parents through Alief's Gifted & Talented department are designed to support the goals of this program and the district focus on instruction and learning.

 Continuum of GT Services:

 Elementary AIMS Program – by application – Boone and Outley